chinamike65/hugo-tuolesi/content/book3/book3en.md

 (3) With what kind of heart to serve the guru

-When serving the guru, it will be more complete if you follow the "Nine Hearts of Respecting the Master" stated in the Huayan Sutra.
+When serving the guru, it will be more complete if you follow the "Nine Attitudes of Devotion to the Guru" as stated in the Huayan Sutra.

-The nine hearts are:
+The Nine Attitudes are:

 The mind of a filial son is to regard the master as a parent, and as a disciple is a filial son, serving the master with the mentality of a filial son.

+1. That of a filial child.
+Like a filial child, one thoroughly carries out the instructions of the Guru without the slightest deviation.

+2. That of a Vajra.
+Like a Vajra that cannot be split apart, even when facing division created by devils or bad associates, one will never split away from the Guru.

+3. That of the Earth.
+Like the Earth carrying everything in the world, one shoulders all assignments ordered by the Guru.

+4. That of the Iron Circle of Mountains.
+Like everlasting mountains, while abiding under the patronage of the Guru one endures hardships and sufferings without ever swaying in one’s determination.

+5. That of a servant.
+Like an obedient servant, even when one is obliged to carry out very difficult assignments one holds no grudges in one’s heart.

+6. That of a sweeper.
+Like a humble sweeper, one renounces self-pride and regards oneself as inferior to the Guru.

+7. That of a rope.
+Like a continuous rope, one rejoices in carrying on the Dharma activities of the Guru, regardless of its degree of difficulty and heaviness of load.

+8. That of a domestic dog.
+Like a loyal dog, even when the Guru ridicules, irritates or ignores one, one never responds with anger.

+9. That of a boat.
+Like a ferry one goes back and forth on the Guru’s assignments without any discontent.

 The "filial son" here is translated as "Shunzi" in Tibetan, and the word "shun" is highlighted, which means to obey the master's will.

 66

-Because people nowadays have strong ego-clinging, they are used to everything being self-centered, and they can do whatever they want.
+Because people nowadays have strong ego-clinging, they are used to everything being self-centered, and believe they can do whatever they want.

 To rely on the guru, one must throw away the ego and serve the guru like a filial son serves his parents.